University Jobs in South Korea: Want One?

 103 Things to Do to Get a University Job in South Korea

 1. Meet the Basic Requirements-You’ll need to get a visa to teach English from Korean immigration.
-Watch this Youtube video for details about immigration requirements for teaching English in Korea.

 2. Get Obsessed-Those who put ridiculous amounts of time, energy and money into their job search often get rewarded.